 Hemagglutination is a reaction that causes clumping of red blood cells in presence of some enveloped viruses, such as the influenza virus.
-Particularly, a glycoprotein on the viral surface namely hemagglutinin interacts with red blood cells, leading to clumping of red blood cells and the formation of a lattice.
+A glycoprotein on the viral surface, namely hemagglutinin, interacts with red blood cells, leading to the clumping of red blood cells and the formation of a lattice.

 To perform hemagglutination assay, biological samples containing viral particles are serially diluted (2-fold dilution) and dispensed into each well of a 96-well microtiter plate.
 Next, red blood cell aliquots are added to each well.
 The basic principle is that after a certain dilution, the red dot will appear at the bottom of the well.

 The highest dilution of a given sample at which clumping is seen is considered as the hemagglutination titer.
 By multiplying the dilution fold, the viral titer can be determined.
 Generally, 1 hemagglutinin unit corresponds to 104 viral particles per milliliter of sample.

 Hemagglutination is a widely used assay for detecting and titrating the influenza virus.
 One major benefit of this assay is that no specialized equipment is needed to perform the test.
 Although comes with relatively lower sensitivity, the assay can be used for robust and rapid detection of viruses.

 Hemagglutination inhibition assay (HIA) is used to detect and titrate antibodies developed against a virus.
 In HIA, an absence of hemagglutination is observed to detect the presence of antibodies in a given sample.